meteatamel/cloudevents-basics/README.md

 ## Content Modes

-There are 3 content modes in CloudEvents: binary, structured, batched.
+There are 3 content modes in CloudEvents:

 * **Binary-mode**: The event data is stored in the message body, and event attributes are stored as part of message metadata.
 Allows for efficient